proxikal/Frostbyte/README.md

 # Frostbyte
-Open Source Discord Bot written in Golang (DiscordGo library by bwmarrin)

-## Information
-> Basic Discord bot with a few commands and a light weight A.R.S
+> Open Source Discord Bot written in Golang (DiscordGo library by bwmarrin) Comes with a few commands and a light weight A.R.S

 **Commands**:
 ```